Tuurlijk/TYPOTry/README.md

 ## Installation
 Installation is pretty straight forward.
 You're just a couple of steps away from 'great success'.

 1).
-Clone TYPO3.Tru and cd into it:
+Clone TYPOTry and cd into it:
 ```bash
 git clone https://github.com/Tuurlijk/TYPOTry.git
 cd TYPOTry